tarcinapp/entity-persistence-service/README.md

 | expired30 | Selects all data where the _validUntilDateTime field has a value and is between the current time and 30 days ago, indicating records that have expired within the last 30 days.                                                                                                              |

 The introduction of sets enhances the application's querying capabilities, allowing users to easily access and manage specific subsets of data based on predefined conditions or customized logical combinations.
+### Including and Querying Relations
+Scope usage
+### Including Lookups
+### Querying the Relation
+### Using `through` Filters

+Query parameters are passed using standard and extended filter syntaxes described below.

+where
+  dot notation
+  operators
+filter
+  where
+  include
+  lookup
+filterThrough
+entityFilter
+listFilter
+set
+entitySet
+listSet
+setThrough

+## Relations

+Relations are individual records just like entities and lists.
+Relations can hold arbitrary data along with the managed fields.
+Each time a relation is queried existence of the source and the target record is always checked.
+With the help of the relations entities under specific list, or reactions under specific list or entity can be queried.
+`/lists/{listId}/entities`
+`/entities/{entityId}/reactions`
+While querying the target record with the notation above, users can filter by the relation object using the `filterThrough` extension.
+For instance:
+`/lists/{listId}/entities?filterThrough[where][kind]=consists`

 ### Lookups